jajetloh/quokkasim-book/src/chapter_2.md

 - In a manufacturing simulation where we track the parts of a car through the manufacturing process via a vector of masses `ProtoCar { assembled_kg: f64, loose_tyres_kg: f64, loose_engine_kg: f64 }`, the total mass of parts through our system should be conserved, except where new parts are introduced into the system or the assembled car is removed from the system.
 However, the individual components like `loose_tyres_kg` are not conserved, and can be transformed into `assembled_kg` subject to the total mass being conserved.
 - In an ore crushing operation, where a crusher processes large rocks into smaller pieces, we may use a vector of masses `Ore { small: f64, medium: f64, large: f64 }`.
 The crusher may transform large pieces into small or medium pieces, but the total mass is conserved.

-By having most processes conserving resources, the key activities of resource and creation are separated out into their own proceses, which can be monitored with more scrutiny than other processes.
+By having most processes conserving resources, the key activities of resource creation and destruction are separated out into their own proceses, which can be monitored with more scrutiny than other processes.

 ### 2.4.2.
 Types of Combiners and Splitters